All Episodes

 No, I believe that.

-And you know what, I have a lot of friends in North Carolina and um very fond of the state, and the governor I thought did a good job last night by coming out as he did.
+And the governor, I thought, did a good job last night by coming out as he did.

-And uh I just wish things were better.
+And I just wish things were better.

-We'll be watching tonight, DC McAllister.
+We'll be watching tonight D.C.
+McAllister.

-Uh it's been a while, and uh had what do you think about the election?
+And what do you think about the election?

 You're always following it closely.